-A victim of a Clery Crime may submit a written request for a report describing the disciplinary actions taken by BYU against the perpetrator of the crime.
+A victim of a Clery Act Crime may submit a written request for a report describing the disciplinary actions taken by BYU against the perpetrator of the crime.
 To request a report, victims should contact the Honor Code Office.
 Please see the Sexual Harassment Grievance Procedures (Title IX) and Sexual Harassment Grievance Procedures (Non-Title IX Sexual Violence) for information regarding victim's rights and notifications in an investigation of alleged dating violence, domestic violence, sexual assault, or stalking If a victim wishes to know the outcome of an investigation and action taken by local law enforcement in response to the crime committed against the victim, the victim should contact the officer in charge of investigating the crime.
-The next of kin of a deceased victim may request this information on the behalf of the victim.
+The next of kin of a deceased victim may request this information on behalf of the victim.

-EthicsPoint Compliance Hotline
+Compliance Hotline

-Crimes may be reported anonymously and confidentially through the EthicsPoint compliance hotline.
-The university contracts with a third party to provide the EthicsPoint hotline for reporting nonemergency incidents on a voluntary and confidential basis, either by phone or on line.
+Crimes may be reported anonymously through BYU's compliance hotline, either by phone or online.
+The university contracts with EthicsPoint, a third party, to provide the hotline for reporting nonemergency incidents.
 The hotline is a way to report reasonable suspicion of noncompliance with law or policy, particularly when other methods of reporting may be unavailable or otherwise inappropriate or ineffective under the circumstances.
+The hotline allows reporting on a voluntary and confidential basis, either by phone or online.

-The EthicsPoint compliance hotline should be used if individuals are uncomfortable reporting suspected compliance violations through reporting lines, have a concern over retaliation, or if other direct internal resolution mechanisms have not resolved a compliance issue.
+The compliance hotline should be used if individuals are uncomfortable reporting suspected compliance violations through normal reporting lines, have a concern over retaliation, or if other direct internal resolution mechanisms have not resolved a compliance issue.
 Individuals should not use the hotline to report a crime in progress, an emergency, or any other event presenting an immediate threat to a person or property.
 The hotline does not replace other channels for reporting concerns that can be directed to a particular office.
-For example, sexual violence may be reported directly to the Title IX Office.
+For example, sexual violence should be reported directly to the Title IX Office.
 Those who use the hotline to make a report should explain the issue in detail.
 After a report is submitted, the person who created the report should follow up regularly, either by internet or phone, to answer any posted questions.
-A link to the hotline can be found on the the Integrity and Compliance office website, or at https://secure.ethicspoint.com/domain/media/en/gui/17652/index.html.
+A link to the hotline can be found on the Integrity and Compliance office website, or at https://secure.ethicspoint.com/domain/ media/en/gui/17652/index.html